mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

     * no support for remote actors
         * in a real actor system you can use actors that are running on different machines without having to care about communication
-            * messages aren’t sent to actors but to actor references, proxies, or some other substitute
             * an ideal way to build scalable applications

-* behaviour of an actor looks like an effect
-    * arguments: message to process and the sender
-* behaviour of each actor is allowed to change
-    * is caused by a modification to the state of the actor, replacing the original behaviour with a new one

-# AbstractActor implementation
-* All the message management operations are common and are provided by the actor framework, so that you’ll only have to implement the business part
-* actors are useful when multiple threads are supposed to share some mutable state
-    * when a thread produces the result of a computation, and this result must be passed to another thread for further processing

-# Running a computation in parallel
-* application is composed of three kinds of actors
-    * Manager - creates a given number of worker actors and distributing the tasks to them
-    * several instances of workers
-    * client
 * main use of actors isn’t for parallelization, but for the abstraction of sharing a mutable state
     * without actors, you’d have had to synchronize access to resources to handle concurrency
 * Actor is essentially a concurrent process that doesn’t constantly occupy a thread